 Cervical Spondylotic Myelopathy

-Cervical Spondylotic Myelopathy or CSM is a condition in which the spinal cord is compressed in the neck or the cervical spine due to aging process.
-The cervical spondylitic myelopathy happens due to the degeneration or wear and tear of the cervical spine due to their aging process.
+Cervical Spondylotic Myelopathy or CSM is a condition in which the spinal cord is compressed or pinched in the neck or the cervical spine due to the aging process.
+The cervical spondylotic myelopathy happens due to the degeneration or wear and tear of the cervical spine due to their aging process.
 This can happen at one or multiple levels.

-The patients with congenital stenosis of their cervical spine may be predisposed to this condition.
+Patients with congenital stenosis of their cervical spine may be predisposed to this condition.
 These patients have a smaller diameter of the spinal canal since birth.
 The immediate effects of CSM may be precipitated by a subtle trauma overlying cervical stenosis and aging process.
-As opposed to cervical radiculopathy in which the patient has tingling, numbness or weakness of a specific nerve root presenting in the upper extremity, CSM can present with involvement of either one or to all four extremities in the form of sensory deficit and weakness with or without involvement of gait, bowel or bladder with tingling and numbness all over the body or presenting with electric shock-like sensations going down the body.
+As opposed to cervical radiculopathy in which the patient has tingling, numbness or weakness of a specific nerve root presenting in the upper extremity, CSM can present with involvement of either one or to all four extremities in the form of sensory deficit and weakness with or without the involvement of gait, bowel or bladder with tingling and numbness all over the body or presenting with electric shock-like sensations going down the body.
 These patients may even present with inability to ambulate without aid or support.
-Subtle findings may be imbalance or subclinical retention of urine.
+Subtle findings may be an imbalance or subclinical retention of urine.

 Causes of Cervical Spondylotic Myelopathy:

-CSM is essentially caused due to the ageing process leading to wear and tear of the cervical spine.
+CSM is essentially caused due to the aging process leading to wear and tear of the cervical spine.
 The presentation may be more profound or early in patients with congenital cervical stenosis.
-The wear and tear leads to degeneration of the disc space with protrusion of the disc towards the spinal cord.
-At the same time the degeneration will lead to thickening of the ligament of the back of the spine cord called the ligamentum flavum which also contributes to the compression or squeezing of the spinal cord in the neck.
-This compression of the cord can cause direct effect over the spinal cord as well as have indirect effect by decreasing the blood supply to the nerves.
+The wear and tear lead to degeneration of the disc space with protrusion of the disc towards the spinal cord.
+At the same time, the degeneration will lead to thickening of the ligament of the back of the spine cord called the ligamentum flavum which also contributes to the compression or squeezing of the spinal cord in the neck.
+This compression of the cord can cause a direct effect over the spinal cord as well as have an indirect effect by decreasing the blood supply to the nerves.

 Presentation Signs And Symptoms of Cervical Spondylotic Myelopathy:

 The patients with Cervical Spondylotic Myelopathy patients may or may not have neck pain.
-They may present with varied signs and symptoms involving either extremities, bowel or bladder function or gait abnormalities.
-These patients may also have loss of dexterity of their hands or imbalance of their posture.
-On examination by a physician, these patients may elicit inability to walk in a straight line, numbness in specific dermatomes, increased tone of the muscles either upper or lower extremities or spasticity, weakness of specific muscle groups specially hand grip and presentation of electric shock-like sensation or deep flexion of the neck which is also known as the Lhermitte sign.
-These patients can present with specific presentations like Central cord syndrome, Brown Sequard Syndrome, Anterior Cord Syndrome, partial or complete spinal cord injury etc.
+They may present with varied signs and symptoms involving either extremities, bowel or bladder function, or gait abnormalities.
+These patients may also have a loss of dexterity of their hands or an imbalance of their posture.
+On examination by a physician, these patients may elicit inability to walk in a straight line, numbness in specific dermatomes, increased tone of the muscles either upper or lower extremities or spasticity, weakness of specific muscle groups specially hand grip and presentation of electric shock-like sensation or deep flexion of the neck which is also known as the L’hermitte sign.
+These patients can present with specific presentations like Central cord syndrome, Brown Sequard Syndrome, Anterior Cord Syndrome, partial or complete spinal cord injury, etc.